 Nancy Conklin Trail and

 3.4 acres, donated in 1974 by Mr. and Mrs. Sheffield Cowles.
 Adopted by Judith King and Stephen Gryc.
+This is a short, flat hike - 0.6 miles round trip.

 For centuries, Farmington people drove their cows down to the river and into the fields for pasturage - either bringing them back at evening for milking or keeping them in “summer quarters” for the season.
 One could cross by bridge, or ford the river near the gristmill to reach Indian Neck; or cross the old stone bridge over the Pequabuck to reach fields south of the river.
 The bridge, a classical span dating from 1835, was considered for demolition but spared in the 1970’s when a new span was built.
 Today, the ancient bridge, the river, and the lovely Cowles parcel just to the west form a small and charming environment just right for dog walking, bird watching or cross-country skiing.